ReemJbily/SRCNN-google-colaboratory-tutorial/README.md

 # Super resolution
 #### It is the process of converting a low resolution image of video into high resolution one.
 #### There are number of methodes to do this, but deep learning methods have shown significant results.
-#### There are different models to do super resolution, one of tem is the SRCNN.
+#### There are different models to do super resolution, one of them is the SRCNN.
 #### This model is a very simple model that uses 3 convolution layers.
 #### you can view SRCNN paper in [https://arxiv.org/abs/1501.00092](url).